scottillogical/db_sync/README.md

 It works by dumping certain tables you want into some yaml files in db/data.
 You can then easily load them into your database.

+This works a an alternative to ludicast/yaml_db for some use cases.

 ## Installation

 Add this line to your application's Gemfile: